Introducing categories

 Manage categories

-In Pangea CMS, each site has its own list of Categories.
+In Pangea CMS, each site has its own list of categories.
 You can find the list of categories for your site via Settings > Categories.

 Click the name of a category to open its edit page.
 On the edit page, you can review and update the category settings.